 In recent years she has been employed by the University of Melbourne variously as the Director, Management Services, Director of the Library, and Director of Teaching, Learning and Research Support Department.
 In 2004, Angela became Deputy to the Vice-Principal Information and in 2007 Angela was appointed University Librarian.
 She is a Fellow of the Australian Library and Information Association.

-She has recently worked internationally on strategic planning with the International Federation of Library Associations and brings her strengths in leadership development, service planning and delivery, performance measurement and program evaluation, advocacy and building strategic partnerships to her work as an Executive Empowerment Associate.
+Her current work includes management and business coaching within the university sector, in particular within the School of Engineering at the University of Melbourne.
+She has also recently provided strategic planning at the international level with the International Federation of Library Associations and brings her strengths in leadership development, service planning and delivery, performance measurement and program evaluation, advocacy and building strategic partnerships to her work as an Executive Empowerment Associate.